facil-io/cstl/fio-stl.md

 }
 ```

-Hash maps and sets are extremely useful and common mapping / dictionary primitives, also sometimes known as "dictionary".
+HashMaps (a.k.a., Hash Tables) and sets are extremely useful and common mapping / dictionary primitives, also sometimes known as "dictionary".

 Hash maps use both a `hash` and a `key` to identify a `value`.
 The `hash` value is calculated by feeding the key's data to a hash function (such as Risky Hash or SipHash).